zendframework/zend-di/docs/book/config.md

     declared in the constructor method of the associated class name.
 See the [Parameters](#parameters) section below for details.

-  - `aliasOf`: String that contains a class name.
+  - `typeOf`: String that contains a class name.
 It declares that the associated key is an alias of the given class name.
 This class must exist.
     It cannot not be another alias.